woodwirk/hugo-beryllium/exampleSite/content/hugo-usage/front-matter/index.md

   - https://gohugo.io/content-management/front-matter/
 ---

 Front matter should be the first thing you add to a plain text file for this site, and it's how you set the title of a page, date, authors, and [taxonomy information like categories and tags](/hugo-usage/taxonomy).
-It's required for the content pages of your website, and it's also useful for organizing your notes offline.
+It's required[^1] for the content pages of your website, and it's also useful for organizing your notes offline.

+[^1]: This theme actually allows you to navigate to Markdown files that don't have front matter, showing the full path of the file for linking purposes.

-This theme includes a references option in the front matter (`refs`) and also a `keys` parameter for future use.
+This theme includes some custom front matter options described [in the features section](../../../features/theme-info/front-matter).
 Here's an example:

 ```
 ---